psf/request-for/2019-Q1-PyPI/RFP.md

 ### Process and timeline

 - Do the proposers agree to the [project management and reporting](#project-management-and-reporting) requirements?
 - Are the project timeline estimates within our [project timeline](#project-timeline)?
+Are deviations from our timeline explained and supported?

 ## Scope